-Why do we care what the federal dietary guidelines say?
-Well, the Guidelines do “direct how billions of dollars are spent in programs like the School Lunch Program, Breakfast Program, Food Stamps and WIC.”
-More importantly though, is their potential to turn this country’s health around.
+Why do we care what the federal Dietary Guidelines say?
+Well, the Guidelines do “direct how billions of dollars are spent in programs like the School Lunch Program, the School Breakfast Program, the Food Stamp Program and the Supplemental Nutrition Program for Women, Infants, and Children [WIC].”
+More importantly, though, is their potential to turn this country’s health around.

 So how’d they do?
-On a population scale, even if mortality rates drop 5% you could still save thousands of lives.
-But remarkable changes took place…
+On a population scale, look, even if mortality rates drop 5%, you could still save thousands of lives.
+But remarkably great changes took place.

 An 80% drop in cardiac mortality across the entire country.
 “With greatly reduced cardiovascular and cancer mortality the all cause mortality has reduced about 45%, leading to greater life expectancy: approximately 7 years for men and 6 years for women.”
 That’s what real dietary guidance can do.

-Now vying for the world record heart disease diease, the United States of America.
+Now vying for the world record heart disease death rates: the United States of America.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.